• Skip to primary navigation

 Chocolate conversions:

-• You'll need 7 oz of chocolate, this is about 2 regular size chocolate bars (check the weights on the packets to confirm).
+• You'll need 7 oz or 200g of dark chocolate, this is about 2 regular size chocolate bars (check the weights on the packets to confirm).

 • If you use semi-sweet chocolate chips, you'll need 7oz or 1 cup + 3 tablespoons of regular size chocolate chips.

 • You can use milk chocolate chips for less rich, milder tasting brownies.
-They may be too sweet so I wouldn't recommend it.
+They will be more sweet.

 You can use a 9" square baking pan, check on the brownies in the oven 5 minutes earlier.